Fragmented approaches to circular economy could exacerbate global inequities.

 Dr. Schröder: The finance divide is a general gap that we also see in terms of climate finance.
 It is not just how governments invest in or spend on circular economy; the key challenge here is to attract private sector investment.
 And there is a clear gap of private sector investment in circular solutions in the least developed countries, also regarding infrastructure that would enable circular economy.
 We argue that circular economy finance is mostly going towards the countries which already have a certain level of industrialization, so it’s not necessarily looking at the link between poverty and waste.

 How is the innovation divide connected with research and development?

 Dr. Barrie: This divide refers to the ability of an individual country to generate innovations, which is generally determined by a national innovation system.
-This is a combination of institutions, government, academia, and research institutes which produce knowledge that can be used by the industry.
+This is a combination of institutions, government, academia, and research institutes that produce knowledge that the industry can use.
 There’s a significant innovation divide between developing and low-income countries and the advanced industrialized countries in the North.
 The bigger the already existing innovation gap becomes, the wider the gap for countries to transition to a circular economy.
 There are research institutes and universities in the Global South doing incredible work on this topic, but it is not being picked up enough, especially in Europe.
 There is a real need to connect research institutions across these borders to work together more collaboratively.

 How does the development divide impact the circularity divide?

 Dr. Schröder: The development divide goes down to the issues of how society is organized and how burdens and benefits are shared.
 For instance, how to significantly improve working conditions or living conditions, how to integrate the informal sector into value chains, and how do we do that in a meaningful way?
 Those are key questions to address if we want to make the circular economy work for human development objectives.